gradle/gradle/design-docs/component-metadata.md

 ### Open issues

+- Should fire the rule for static version selector, to allow the rule to reject the version based on whatever criteria is uses to select from the candidates for a dynamic version.
+- Need some way to fall back to some other version if preferred version is not available, eg use something from 'master' branch if none from 'feature' branch is available.
+Could do this using two rules, if there were some guarantee to the order of rule executions.

 ## Story: Build logic selects the module that matches an external dependency

 - If no rule sets the status of the VersionSelection, the default VersionMatcher algorithm is used